Skip to Main Site Navigation Skip to Top Navigation Skip to Search Skip to Quick Links Skip to Content Skip to Footer Skip To Left Navigation

 Constitution Day

-Constitution Day 2022 Events at CSI
+Constitution Day 2024 Events at CSI

 • Constitutions on Campus

-Students can pick up a free copy of the Constitution at the Library, at Student Activities Office, or in Prof Gardner's Office Hours.
+Students can pick up a free copy of the US Constitution in Spanish or English at the Library, at the Student Activities Office, or in the Social Science Department Office (Hep 149).

 Message from CSI President Dean Fisher

-On September 17, 1787, at Constitution Hall in Philadelphia, the Founding Fathers signed the most influential document in American history: the American Constitution.
-The first ten amendments, now known as the Bill of Rights, were quickly added to define individual liberties.
-Our Constitution is often called a “living” document because it has been improved over time.
-While not perfect, it has evolved and endured.
-For example, in the 1860s, it articulated the end of slavery with the 13th Amendment and the 19th Amendment was added to guarantee women the right vote.
+The Bill of Rights is an excellent example of why our Constitution is often called a “living” document.
+Because it is not perfect it has been improved over time, allowing it to evolve and endure.
+For example, in the 1860s, it articulated the end of slavery with the 13th Amendment and later the 19th Amendment was added to guarantee women the right vote.
 As our nation has improved in its respect for the rights of each person, our Constitution has improved as well.
-Despite its limitations, it has been a remarkably durable framework for the United States.
-It is a testament to the American people that it has been modified over time with amendments to improve upon what our Founders referred to as “a more perfect union.”
+Despite its imperfections, it has provided a remarkably durable framework for the United States.
+It is a testament to the American people that it has been modified over time to improve upon what our Founders referred to as “a more perfect union.”
+Its evolution allows us to learn from our past, and to have hope for our future.

 Best,